 Although their names may indicate otherwise, Great Danes are not from Denmark.

-The breed originated from Germany, leading us to the second fun fact 😉
+The breed originated in Germany, leading us to the second fun fact 😉

 2. They are the national dog of Germany